Projects

 The BESS project will be split into two main projects

-The first Project (BESS 1) will be funded from the Recovery and Resilience Fund (RRF) and is planned to be located at close proximity to the Marsa North Distribution Centre.
+The first Project (BESS 1) is planned to be located at close proximity to the Marsa North Distribution Centre.

-The second Project (BESS 2) will have a larger capacity than the first and will be funded from the ERDF programme.
-This storage system will be located within the precincts of the Delimara Power Station.
+The second Project (BESS 2) will have a larger capacity than the first and will be located within the precincts of the Delimara Power Station.

 Project Brief